View Frederick Proske's Obituary on standardspeaker.com and share memories

 He was a member of Good Shepherd Church, Drums.

-Fred was an honorably discharged Army veteran serving with the 101st Airborne Division during Vietnam.
+Fred was an honorably discharged U.S. Army veteran serving with the 101st Airborne Division during Vietnam.

 He loved spending time with his wife, family and his dog, Ozzie.
 Fred also enjoyed football and sports.